oscafrica/documentation/src/GOVERNANCE.md

 ### Refereeing

-LibreHealth projects and teams are not democracies, but meritocracies.
-In situations where there is disagreement on issues related to the day-to-day running of the project, Committers and Project Leads are expected to act as referees and make a decision on behalf of the LibreHealth community.
-Referees should consider whether making a decision may be divisive and damaging for the LibreHealth community.
+Open Source Community Africa projects and teams are not democracies, but meritocracies.
+In situations where there is disagreement on issues related to the day-to-day running of the project, Committers and Project Leads are expected to act as referees and make a decision on behalf of the Open Source Community Africa community.
+Referees should consider whether making a decision may be divisive and damaging for the Open Source Community Africa community.
 In such cases, the committers of the project can privately vote on an issue, giving the decision more weight.

 ### Last Resort